pwittchen/ReactiveSensors/README.md

 ### Checking whether sensor exists

 We should check whether device has concrete sensor before we start observing it.

-We can do it in the following way
+We can do it in the following way:

 ```java
 if (reactiveSensors.hasSensor(SENSOR_TYPE)) {